 You may at any time request distribution of all or any portion of your account.
-However, distributions made prior to age 591⁄2 may be subject to an additional 10% penalty tax, unless some other exception applies, as discussed in more detail in paragraph 18 below.
+However, distributions made prior to age 591⁄2 may be subject to an additional 10% penalty tax, unless you are disabled or some other exception applies, as discussed in more detail in paragraph 17 below.